joshgerdes/jekyll-uno/_drafts/capturing-virtual-machine-images-and-snapshots-in-azure-using-wvdadmin.md

 15. If you have a custom PowerShell script, you may want to add additional customisations, add the script path here (_make sure it's publically accessible by Azure, ie Azure storage account, Github repository etc)_.
 16. Before proceeding to the next step, **your VM will be deallocated**
 17. When you are ready, select **Capture**
+18. WVDAdmin will then deallocate your VM and run through the following process:
+19. Deallocate VM
+20. Create a snapshot of VM
+21. Create a temporary VM from the snapshot
+22.

 ###